 This sweet spice also comes in oil form and does more than just help you when you're baking.
 Why does it work?
 "Cinnamon oil alone has been studied as a treatment for menstrual cramps, and was found to be very effective at reducing uterine contractions," says Jennifer Stagg, MD, who is a naturopathic physician.
 This is what to do: Use the oil to massage your lower abdomen—it should help with the inflammation and lessen the pain.

 Do you know how you mix essential oils in your oil diffuser to get the ultimate scent medley?
 Well, with essential oils for menstrual cramps, sometimes it's not just one essential oil but a combo of a few that really does the trick.
 According to a 2012 study, women who used a combination of lavender, sage, and marjoram mixed with a cream on their abdomen reported less pain during menstrual cramping.
 (Of note: They massaged the oil into their skin from the end of their last period to the beginning of the next.)

-You probably remember that cypress oil is great for treating varicose veins because it helps increase circulation.
-It also relaxes your muscles (long story short, cramps occur when the muscle layer contracts).
-Unlike the other essential oils we've mentioned, cypress oil is best used to treat menstrual cramps through aromatherapy (you can also try a diffuser or candle to breathe in the scent).
+Cypress oil is great for treating varicose veins because it helps increase circulation.
+It also relaxes your muscles, since cramps occur when the muscle layer contracts.
+Unlike the other essential oils for cramps, cypress oil is best used to treat menstrual cramps through aromatherapy (you can also try a diffuser or candle to breathe in the scent).